cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 The first thing that struck me was the sheer size and number of the Redwoods.
-This is perhaps to be expected, but the next thing that caught my eye was the way the light played off of the creek and growth between the trees.
+This is perhaps to be expected, but the next thing that caught my eye was the way the light played off of the creek and the growth between the trees.
 There was no fog on our visit, but the day was beautiful and the sunlight patches really gave depth and vibrance to the forest.

 <div class="caption-img">
   <img class="img-fluid lazy"